 Adding Prindex to the World Poll will not only increase the number of countries it can reach, but it will also allow comparisons across countries; trends over time; and understanding of differences by gender, age and income level.
 Researchers will be able to enrich their analysis of perceptions of land and property rights with access to additional key indicators such as wellbeing and employment.

-This development marks a major step forward for efforts to put this issue front and center for the global development community, and to provide global policymakers with key outcome metrics for the societies they seek to improve.
+This development marks a major step forward for efforts to put this issue front and centre for the global development community, and to provide global policymakers with key outcome metrics for the societies they seek to improve.

 This blog was originally published on the Gallup website